Projective Naturality in Heegaard Floer Homology: Introduction

 The Heegaard Floer invariants associated to closed, oriented 3-manifolds were defined in the work of Ozsv\'ath and Szab\'o \cite{Disks1}.
 There it was shown that to each such 3-manifold, one can associate an isomorphism class of $\mathbb{Z}[U]$-module.
 Furthermore, cobordisms between 3-manifolds were shown to induce maps between the invariants \cite{FourManifoldInvariants}.
 However, there was a gap in the proof of the naturality of these maps.
 Showing that these invariants are natural with respect even to diffeomorphisms is subtle, and involves detailed consideration of the dependence of the invariants on the choices of Heegaard data, basepoints and embeddings of Heegaard diagrams involved in their construction.

 These subtleties were studied extensively by Juh\'asz, Thurston and Zemke in \cite{Naturality}.
 There they explicated a particular type of loop of Heegaard moves, simple handleswaps, which previous work did not preclude from potentially yielding monodromy in the Heegaard Floer invariants.
-Moves analogous to these simple handleswap moves were previously studied in detail and suggested as possible candidates for loops with monodromy in the work of Sarkar (e.g. in \cite{BasepointMoving}).
+Moves analogous to these simple handleswap moves were previously studied in detail and suggested as possible candidates for loops with monodromy in the work of Sarkar (eg in \cite{BasepointMoving}).
 Through a careful analysis of a space of embedded Heegaard diagrams, Juh\'asz, Thurston and Zemke exhausted all possible monodromies and obstructions to the Heegaard Floer assignments being natural with respect to diffeomorphisms, and were then able to provide a minimal set of requirements which could be checked to verify such naturality.
 They then checked that these requirements are satisfied for all variants of Heegaard Floer homology with coefficients in $\mathbb{F}_{2}$.
-By building on the work in \cite{FourManifoldInvariants} and \cite{Naturality}, Zemke established in \cite{GraphTQFT} that the cobordism maps defined in \cite{FourManifoldInvariants} are in fact natural (over $\mathbb{F}_{2}$) with respect to composition of cobordisms (when the cobordisms are appropriately decorated with graphs).
+By building on the work in \cite{FourManifoldInvariants} and \cite{Naturality}, Zemke described in \cite{GraphTQFT} the dependence of the cobordism maps defined in \cite{FourManifoldInvariants} on basepoints.
+Using this dependence, Zemke completed the verification of the fact that the cobordism maps are in fact natural (over $\mathbb{F}_{2}$) with respect to composition of cobordisms (when the cobordisms are appropriately decorated with graphs).

 In this paper we explain the necessary modifications that must be made to obtain naturality with respect to diffeomorphisms of all variants of Heegaard Floer homology, but with coefficients in $\mathbb{Z}$.
 The most immediate goal of our work is simply to fill a gap in the literature.
 We hope this will be useful both as a resource for non-experts who aim to understand Heegaard Floer homology itself, and as groundwork which can be used to better understand other invariants associated with Heegaard Floer homology.
 For example, the contact invariants defined in \cite{Contact} have proven to be extremely effective in detecting subtle contact properties, and both their definition and many of their applications require the ability to nail down particular elements in the modules $HF^{\circ}$, and the ability to effectively compare two such elements in the same module.
 We also note that the results in \cite{Naturality} and the analogous integral results presented here are necessary steps for establishing naturality of the integral Heegaard Floer invariants with respect to cobordisms.